Moody's Ratings: Alleged conflicts of interest

-Financial crisis of 2007–2008
+2008 financial crisis

-The global financial crisis of the late 2000s brought increased scrutiny to credit rating agencies' assessments of complex structured finance securities.
+The 2008 financial crisis led to increased scrutiny to credit rating agencies' assessments of complex structured finance securities.
 Moody's and its close competitors were subject to criticism following large downgrade actions beginning in July 2007.
 According to the Financial Crisis Inquiry Report, 73% of the mortgage-backed securities Moody's had rated triple-A in 2006 were downgraded to junk by 2010.
 In its "Conclusions on Chapter 8", the Financial Crisis Inquiry Commission stated: "There was a clear failure of corporate governance at Moody's, which did not ensure the quality of its ratings on tens of thousands of mortgage-backed securities and CDOs."

 Faced with having to put more capital against lower rated securities, investors such as banks, pension funds and insurance companies sought to sell their residential mortgage-backed securities (RMBS) and collateralized debt obligation (CDO) holdings.
 The value of these securities held by financial firms declined, and the market for new subprime securitizations dried up.
-Some academics and industry observers have argued that the rating agencies' mass downgrades were part of the "perfect storm" of events leading up to the financial crisis in 2008.
+Some academics and industry observers have argued that the rating agencies' mass downgrades were part of the "perfect storm" of events leading up to the 2008 financial crisis.